IceExconde/LBYARCH-S14-Grp14/README.md

 ## Comparative Analysis of Results
 Both C and x86-64 kernels ran 30 times for each vector size N of 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, the largest size of N that the machine could handle.
 They were also checked for both "Release" and "Debug" mode.
 It can be seen that as the size of N increases, the average time for the kernels to finish also increases.
 This means that the value of N and the averaage time are positively correlated.

+For the C kernel, it can be seen that the Release mode is consistently faster than the Debug versions of the C version.
+Inveresly, except for N = 2<sup>20</sup>, the x86 kernel ran faster when it executed in Debug mode.
+Overall, the release version would usually run more efficiently because the Release version is optimized for execution while the Debug version contains more infomration for easier debugging.